gabbo89/EEA2024-2025/docs/1a2_command_line.md

 In the UNIX terminal, an asterisk (`*`) acts as a *wildcard*.
 This means that any files or directories that can replace this character will replace it.
-For example, the `bioinfo-notebook/data/` directory contains two files: `example_genome_annotation.gtf` and `example_nucleotide_sequence.fasta`.
-Using the command `head -n 5 data/*` will print the first 5 lines of both of these files.

 The asterisk command is especially useful for selecting files with the same *file extension*.
 The file extension is the part of the filename after the full stop that specifies the file type: for example, a file ending in `.txt` is a text file.